WCLY (AM)

-WFAD (1490 AM) is a radio station licensed to serve Middlebury, Vermont, United States.
-The station is owned by Christian Ministries Inc. and is part of The Light, a network of six FM stations and one AM station, as well as five associated FM translators, carrying a Christian radio format.
+WCLY (1490 AM) is a radio station in Bridport, Vermont, United States, that serves the Middlebury area.
+The station is owned by Elliott Morgan's Mud Radio LLC, and is silent.

+The station debuted, as WFAD, in 1966, and from then until 1990 operated as a full-service station for Middlebury.
+After brief format changes to country and then adult contemporary, it went silent in late 1990, before spending the remainder of the decade as a primarily talk station.
+After being sold to Steve Silverberg's Northeast Broadcasting in 2001, WFAD offered oldies, sports, and comedy formats before being repurposed as a relay of other Northeast stations in Vermont, including The Point.
+From 2023 to 2025, it was owned by Christian Ministries as part of "The Light Radio Network".

 History

 On the air, off and on again

 Frank Alvin Delle, Jr., and Donald G. Fisher were initially granted on April 20, 1966, a construction permit for a new 1,000-watt radio station on 1490 kHz in Middlebury, for which they had filed more than four years prior.
 The station signed on shortly before noon on July 22, 1966, airing a full-service format and became affiliated with CBS.
 The studio facilities were so small that the Associated Press teletype machine was in the bathroom.

 Almost immediately after the station opened, however, a legal problem emerged.
 WIPS, a radio station on 1250 kHz at Ticonderoga, New York, appealed the grant of the permit to Delle and Fisher.
 WIPS claimed that the new competitor would cause economic harm and make their business economically unviable, and on a 2–1 vote by a three-judge panel, they won a restraining order from the United States Court of Appeals for the District of Columbia Circuit on August 3.
 The ruling raised the likelihood that an order would force the brand-new station off the air; WFAD continued to broadcast until it received a telegram from the Federal Communications Commission at 2:35 p.m. on August 5, instructing it to cease operations.

 WFAD launched a legal and public opinion campaign to allow the station to go forward, which included a petition signed by 5,000 residents of Addison County.
 The appeals court found in favor of WFAD and upheld the commission's grant of a construction permit on December 13.
 The court's action enabled WFAD to return to the air on Christmas Day.